vladmandic/pigallery/docs/SERVER-CONFIG.md

     "users": [
       { "email": "demo@example.com", "passwd": "demo", "admin": true, "mediaRoot": "media/" }, ],
-    // predefined user used for anonymous sharing, only works with generated share links "share": {
+    // predefined user used for anonymous sharing, only works with generated share links
+    "share": {
       "email": "share@pigallery.ddns.net", "passwd": "d1ff1cuTpa33w0RD", "admin": false, "mediaRoot": "share/" },
     // list of locations to scan for images to be processed
-    // match is used as substring match, so do not use explict wildcards "locations": [
+    // match is used as substring match, so do not use explict wildcards
+    // recursive determines if location if going to be scanned recursively or just as flat file list "locations": [
       { "folder": "samples/", "match": ".jp", "recursive": true }
     ],